-Our proprietary Biochronomer® drug delivery technology has not yet been proven through commercial approval, and successful launch, of a product utilizing this technology.
+Our proprietary Biochronomer[®] drug delivery technology has not yet been proven through regulatory approval and successful commercial launch of a product utilizing this technology.
 We may not be able to substantiate the commercial viability of our drug delivery technology for a variety of reasons, including:

-- the failure to receive regulatory approval of a drug utilizing the delivery technology; - · the inability to show consistent results in the quality or quantity of product manufactured utilizing this delivery technology; and - the inability to manufacture drugs using this delivery platform at a cost effective price.
+- the failure to receive regulatory approval of a drug utilizing the delivery technology; - the inability to show consistent results in the quality or quantity of product manufactured utilizing this delivery technology; and - the inability to manufacture drugs using this delivery platform at a cost-effective price.